OCA/stock-logistics-warehouse/stock_picking_supplier_ref/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module adds the field supplier reference in pickings.
+This field is only visible when the picking type code is incoming, so is only for receipt pickings.

 **Table of contents**